keithbuhler/keithbuhler.github.io/syllabus334.md

 ### Detailed Outline

-**Aug-24  W       Syllabus day.**Realistic expectations for this class.
-How to get an ""A"".
+**Aug-24  W       Syllabus day.** Realistic expectations for this class.
+How to get an "A".
 **Aug-26  F       Introduction to Business Ethics.** What is business ethics?
 What is an ethical business?
 Philosophy, in general, is a search for causes.
 Philosophers aim to prove what things are and why they are that way.
 Ethical philosophy is a search for the good.
 Ethicists aim to prove what ought to be done, and what avoided, and why.
 Science is the process of mapping the order of being; ethics is the process of mapping the ""practical order"", the order of doing.
 **Aug-29  M       "Basic Philosophy: Peter Kreeft, Truth.** Is there any objective truth -- in science, philosophy, religion, mathematics?
 If not how would we know it?
 If so, how do we know truth?
 Kreeft argues that truth is correspondance to reality.
 Other alleged definitions of truth presuppose the correspondance definition.
 And truth is knowable to anyone who has language.
 He refutes various objections to the possibility of knowing truth.
 **Aug-31  W       "Basic Philosophy: Peter Kreeft, Relativism.** Is there any objective goodness in morality or ethics?
 If so, how would we know it?
 Kreeft argues against moral relativism, moral nihilism, and moral skepticism.
 He proves that the moral law is objective and knowable, like mathematical and logical laws. "